Why are Android Media Players so Popular for Digital Signage?

 Media players for Android also support interactivity when used with a compatible touchscreen such as is the case with tablets, making them instant kiosk devices.
 Interactive applications are easy to develop and deploy on Android device compared to Windows PC-based kiosks.

 Media players are only as good as the software that drives them.
-QL Player is available for Android, Windows, Brightsign, Samsung Tizen and many other System-on-Chip displays.
+QL Player is available for Android digital signage players, Windows, BrightSign, Samsung Tizen and many other System-on-Chip displays.
 QL Content Manager can operate in mixed environments where there are different types of media player devices, delivering the same feature and performance across each platform.